 PIE&G accepts 'Energy Drafts' issued to members eligible for a Home Heating Credit if it is used to pay a home heating bill and the name on the energy draft matches the name on the account.
 If the draft is issued in two names, both parties must sign off to endorse payment.

-Visit www.michigan.gov/heatingassistance and click on Home Heating Credit for more information.
+Visit www.michigan.gov/mdhhs and follow the links under Assistance Programs tab to Emergency Relief: Home, Utilities & Burial, and click on "Heat and Utilities" for more information.